JonathanDoughty/dotfiles/README.md

 repo contents approach so that changes are easily tested by simply firing up a new shell.

+Some aspects of this depend on an environment variable - CM_DIR - that specifies the local path to this git repo.
+I depend a lot on [direnv](https://direnv.net/) for settings like that.

 ## Installation

 `install.sh` creates/updates the links and copies.
 I use it rather than one of the